 Remarkable Consistency

 After the introduction of the Yankee logo in 1909, it became the team’s “signature look.”
-The logo was included on the team’s baseball cap, something that only a fraction of the teams in the league actually did at the time.
-The classic pinstripe uniform, which remains largely unchanged over the past hundred years, helped solidify and distinguish the Yankees’ appearance even further.
+They included it on the team’s baseball cap, making them one of the few to do so at the time.
+The classic pinstripe uniform helped solidify and distinguish the Yankees’ appearance even further.
+Their uniform remains largely unchanged over the past hundred years.

 The New York Yankees’ Alternative Logo

 There is no doubt that the interlocking N and Y is the most iconic logo of the Yankees.
 However, for marketing and some other purposes, the team also utilizes another logo, as well.
 The alternative logo includes a red outline of a baseball, with “Yankees” written in cursive across the front.
-The “K” in “Yankees” is partially replaced with a baseball bat and at the end of the bat, there is a patriotic top hat, complete with classic American stars and stripes.
+The “K” in “Yankees” is partially replaced with a baseball bat and at the end of the bat.
+There is a patriotic top hat, complete with classic American stars and stripes.